tjblaette/getitd/README.md

 - numpy
 - biopython
 - easygui
+- matplotlib

 The pandas, numpy and biopython modules are required for the core getITD program.
-The easygui module is optional and only required by the make_getitd_config.py script.
+The easygui and matplotlib modules are optional: easygui is only required by the make_getitd_config.py script, whereas matplotlib is required for coverage plotting (optionally activated using `-plot_coverage True`).

 ## Setup (Linux / Ubuntu & MacOS)